-I have had a question about what happens when books are returned to Ingram, so I will attempt to explain the process.
-And please understand that this explanation applies only to books on the Ingram printer program where the unsold books are returnable.
+We’ve have had questions about what happens when books are returned to Ingram.
+We’lll attempt to explain the process, but please understand this explanation applies ONLY to books on the Ingram printer program where the UNSOLD books are returnable.

-B&N would, in the above scenario, ship 30 books back to Ingram and send a check for the 20 books they kept and sold.
+B&N would, in this scenario, ship 30 books back to Ingram and send a check for the 20 books they kept and sold.
 Ingram would then report sales of 20 of your books to us.

 When the 30 books get back to Ingram, those books go back into the warehouse until another vendor orders copies of your book.
 The 30 books would not be sold or distributed to any third parties without Ingram paying royalties to us.